 Masked with the faces of both friends and foes, some were recognizable.

 Old enmities emerged the minute Ron saw the back of Draco Malfoy's unmistakable blond head across the battlefield, an Order member down at the end of his wand, and, presumably, a dark curse.
 It was supposed to be 'a cinch,' Ron told her with a sloppy grin - his most endearing smile, though she'd never admit it - and then became serious again, urging her and Harry on while he dealt with the ferret who had betrayed Dumbledore and the Light the year before.

 At least, not before The Duel began, and whether he came back afterward Hermione would never know.
 All she did know was that one moment Harry was beside her, and the next moment he wasn't, and Voldemort's red eyes, far too close for comfort, were unmistakable in the very near darkness.

 And then it began.

 Hermione was so busy fighting for her life that she missed most of it.
 A Stunning spell grazed her shoulder; clutching her rucksack, she flew halfway across the field, but it was mild enough that she was able to whip around in time to send a Reductor squarely into her assailant's chest, visible in a flash of lightning, in the same breath shouting a Confounding charm toward a Death Eater who was nearly on top of Remus Lupin –

-They were only two words, shouted simultaneously and carried on the wind, but every person on the battlefield, Hermione included, froze the second they were uttered.
+They were only three words, shouted simultaneously and carried on the wind, but every person on the battlefield, Hermione included, froze the second they were uttered.